 A $2.5 Billion Robot Taught Me 3 Powerful Lessons

 A friend of mine is literally a rocket scientist.
-He has been working at NASA’s Jet Propulsion Laboratory (JPL) for 33 years.
-And this week he invited me and a couple of friends to visit.
+He has been working at NASA’s Jet Propulsion Laboratory (JPL) for over 33 years.

 Since I coach around insight – and a single insight can change everything – I am always on the lookout for tiny shifts in my thinking that can have a big impact.
 At NASA, I had three insights…

 I like to think big.
 And much of my coaching is helping people – who already think big – to think far, far bigger.

 (For example, I have a client who is raising $100 million to change the future of work.
 She facilitated a meeting of futurists, philosophers, scientists and military veterans at the Institute for Human and Machine Cognition, as the first stage of her mission).

 But NASA showed me ways that there are truly no limits on what you can conceive and then turn into reality.

 The Jet Propulsion Laboratory was founded over 80 years ago.
 It primarily constructs and operates planetary robotic spacecraft.
 Some of its projects include the Curiosity Rover (a car-sized vehicle that’s exploring a giant crater on Mars – a $2.5 billion mission), the Mars Reconnaissance Orbiter (a $720 million spacecraft, that’s exploring Mars from orbit), and Juno (a spacecraft orbiting Jupiter – a $1.13 billion project).

 Mars 2020 is a rover mission that will be searching for the possibility of past life on Mars.
 Here I am next to a $2.5 billion robot vehicle.
 It will be 40,000,000 miles away, on the surface of Mars.
 Incredible.